-Another pair of postcards is shown below.
-They were published by members of the Mead family, Henleyon-Thames.
+Another postcard is shown below.
+It was published by Stanley Mead & Sons, Henley-on-Thames and postally used in 1919.

 There must have been some relationship with this 1936 advertisement for Stanley Mead.

 STANLEY MEAD, Duke Street, HENLEY, Hairdresser, Umbrella Maker, and Dealer in Fishing Tackle.